 Goal of this internship

-The goal of this internship was to proof that it is possible to classify slipper orchid flowers from pictures of them.
+The goal of this internship was to proof that it is possible to classify slipper orchid flowers from pictures.
 When this concept was proved the classification software was trained very well.
-Once the classification software works almost perfectly, it will be available online.
-Customs then can use this software to prevent illegal import of slipper orchids.
+Once the classification software works sufficiently accurate, it will be available online.
+Custom officers can then use this software to check whether accompanying permits are correct when confiscating material.
+If this control is simplified, it will help preventing illegal trade in slipper orchids which will prevent them from going extinct in the wild.

 Materials and Methods